-- An additional bilingual instructional aide who will provide targeted support and monitoring for English Learners. - Increased one on one tutoring opportunities - We will work with Butte County to coordinate services that are provided for foster youth and students experiencing homelessness.
+- An additional bilingual instructional aide who will provide targeted support and monitoring for English Learners. - Increased one on one tutoring opportunities by having teachers do intervention in the during and after school. - We will work with Butte County to coordinate services that are provided for foster youth and students experiencing homelessness.